 25.4.1 Interconnection Standards

-The interconnection facilities covered by these cost allocation rules are those required for the proposed project to reliably interconnect to the transmission system in a manner that meets the NYISO Minimum Interconnection Standard for ERIS, and the NYISO Deliverability Interconnection Standard for CRIS.
+The interconnection facilities covered by these cost allocation rules are those required for the proposed project to reliably interconnect to the New York State Transmission System or to the Distribution System in a manner that meets the NYISO Minimum Interconnection Standard for ERIS, and the NYISO Deliverability Interconnection Standard for CRIS.

 25.4.2 Interconnection Facilities

-The interconnection facilities covered by these cost allocation rules are comprised of the following three types of facilities: Attachment Facilities, System Upgrade Facilities and System Deliverability Upgrades.
+The interconnection facilities covered by these cost allocation rules are comprised of the following types of facilities: Attachment Facilities, Distribution Upgrades, System Upgrade Facilities and System Deliverability Upgrades.